What is Hotel Management?

-Most modern hotels use a booking engine to receive bookings and front office management system to manage their bookings and reservations effectively.
+Most modern hotels use a booking engine to receive bookings and a front office management system to manage their bookings and reservations effectively.
 Installing a booking engine on your website is also a key method to drive direct bookings.
-In addition to allowing guests to book directly with you, it also significantly reduces the likelihood of overbooking cases which were rampant with traditional booking methods.
+In addition to allowing guests to book directly with you, it also significantly reduces the likelihood of overbooking cases that were rampant with traditional booking methods.

-Cancellations are sometimes inevitable, people might miss their flight, have a conflict in scheduling, or may be experiencing a lockdown.
+Cancellations are sometimes inevitable, people might miss their flight, have a conflict in scheduling, or maybe experiencing a lockdown.
 Whatever the reason, it is important to establish a cancellation policy and display it explicitly during the booking process to avoid any misunderstandings or conflicts.

 While it is important to be strict in the enforcement of the cancellation policy, it is also important to empathize with guests that had to cancel due to unforeseen circumstances thus we encourage you to investigate each case while placing yourself in the shoes of your customers.
-Due to the current pandemic, cancellations are especially rampant because of state wide lockdowns, showing empathy in such cases and providing solutions such as giving refunds or vouchers to re-book at a different date will definitely be appreciated by your guest and leave a good impression.
+Due to the current pandemic, cancellations are especially rampant because of state-wide lockdowns, showing empathy in such cases and providing solutions such as giving refunds or vouchers to re-book at a different date will definitely be appreciated by your guest and leave a good impression.

 A hotel should be able to work in an organized systematic manner for maximum productivity and efficiency.
 In order to achieve this, hotels divide their work and assign dedicated teams or individuals to specific tasks.
 While the types of work and job positions may vary from each hotel they generally share a few common positions.

 A general manager refers to the individual in charge of the overall operations in a hotel.
-This could include management of staff, security, housekeeping, finance, customer service and marketing.
+This could include management of staff, security, housekeeping, finance, customer service, and marketing.
 Larger hotels tend to split the duties to specific job positions.
-In larger hotels, general managers are usually supported by subordinate managers responsible for a specific department thus reducing the amount of micro management needed.
-General managers for smaller hotels however are usually directly involved in almost all aspects of the hotels daily operation.
+In larger hotels, general managers are usually supported by subordinate managers responsible for a specific department thus reducing the amount of micromanagement needed.
+However, General managers for smaller hotels are usually directly involved in almost all aspects of the hotel's daily operation.

 In this day and age, problems and issues are often solved using a technological solution, the management of properties is no different.
-There are now various types of hotel front office systems and cloud based hotel front office systems in the market that caters to this need.
+There are now various types of hotel front office systems and cloud-based hotel front office systems in the market that caters to this need.

 If you have not yet adopted the technology and are still looking for the best one, here we have compiled some tips on how to choose a PMS that fits your hotel.

 While some hotels have concierge services, front desk staff are still often the first point of contact between the hotel and guests.
-The attitude and level of hospitality shown at this stage often has a significant impact on the overall experience of guests and could determine if they will be a hater, a loyal customer or maybe even a brand ambassador.
+The attitude and level of hospitality shown at this stage often has a significant impact on the overall experience of guests and could determine if they will be a hater, a loyal customer, or maybe even a brand ambassador.